 The Eagles are locked in as the NFC's No. 1 seed for the postseason and don't have much incentive to play their starters deep into the regular-season finale and risk injury, so there's a strong possibility that head coach Doug Pederson will turn over the game to the backups early on.
 With that in mind, Domowitch speculates that Jay Ajayi, LeGarrette Blount and Corey Clement won't play much - if at all -- Sunday, which would pave the way for Smallwood and Kenjon Barner to see some extended snaps.
 The mid-season acquisition of Ajayi has largely rendered Smallwood an afterthought for Philadelphia -- he's been inactive in seven of the last 10 games -- but the latter profiles as an intriguing punt play in DFS contests.
 In addition to averaging a respectable 4.0 yards per carry for his career, Smallwood has proven adept as a pass catcher when on the field.

 Smallwood (coach's decision) is inactive for Sunday's road contest against the Rams, Dave Zangaro of NBC Sports Philadelphia reports.

 Now with four consecutive DNPs, Smallwood likely won't see the field again this season unless the Eagles have locked down a particular playoff spot or an injury strikes somewhere in the backfield.
 Expect the trio of LeGarrette Blount, Jay Ajayi and Corey Clement to receive most of the carries yet again.

-Smallwood played a season-low 13 snaps in Sunday's 33-10 win over the 49ers, Dave Zangaro of NBC Sports Philadelphia reports.
+Smallwood (coach's decision) is inactive for Sunday's contest versus the Bears, Dave Zangaro of NBC Sports Philadelphia reports.